-ENG K101 or completion of ENG K100 with a "C" grade or better, and successful completion of MAT K095 with a C# or better or acceptable score.
-Corequisite: MAT K137 or permission of the instructor.
-Using Microsoft Suite application software, students in this handson course will learn to use each of the software packages as they relate to the business environment.
-These software packages include an emphasis on Excel to build flexible spreadsheets used in business decision-making, supplemented with Word to produce professionallooking documents, Access to select and analyze data to produce valid results, and Powerpoint to effectively present and communicate.
+Prerequisites: ENG K100 eligibility and MAT K095 eligibility.

+Using Microsoft Suite application software, students in this hands-on course will learn to use each of the software packages as they relate to the business environment.
+These software packages include an emphasis on Excel to build flexible spreadsheets used in business decision-making, supplemented with Word to produce professional-looking documents, Access to select and analyze data to produce valid results, and Powerpoint to effectively present and communicate.